Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 There’s a chosen one, and their support group.
 Hopefully, together you’ll be able to save the world.

 The team has a Chosen, who is at the centre of things.
 An Expert, Initiate, or Spell-slinger would make a good mentor.
-A Mundane or Flake could be a friend of [[the Chosen]].
+A Mundane or Flake could be a friend of [[The Chosen]].
 A Divine, Monstrous, or Spooky gives the team some magical powers to draw on.

 [[The Unexplained Cases Team]]